education.vic.gov.au

 Principals are responsible for first identifying their private drinking water and requirements in the school.

-Principals must manage the safety of the private drinking water supply through development of a school water supply management plan.
+Principals must manage the safety of the private drinking water supply through development of a Private Drinking Water Supply Management Plan.
 The plan involves undertaking regular inspection and maintenance activities as set out in the plan, including flushing stagnant water from systems after prolonged shutdown periods (such as school holidays), as well as water testing.

 Principals must make an IRIS alert if a gastro outbreak is suspected.